Watercolour and Works on Paper Restoration

 - Moisture in the atmosphere reacting with impurities on the paper can also cause rusty brown spots, known as foxing, to appear.

 - Historically, watercolours were framed using mounts and backing boards that are now known to contain acid.
 This acid leaches from the boards into the paper causing it to turn a yellow or brown colour.
-Acidic damage can be fully reversed in the studio, revealing the original colours of the artwork.
+The damage can be fully reversed in our studio, revealing the original colours of the artwork.

 - Insect infestation can be a significant problem with artworks on paper.
 Silverfish can eat away at paper and board.
-To restore artworks affected by silverfish and other insect infestations, we first treat the entire artwork and frame to kill any remaining insects or eggs.
+To restore artworks affected by insects, we first treat the entire artwork and frame to kill any remaining insects or eggs.

-- The damage to areas where the paper has been eaten can be filled with liquid paper pulp and other staining to the paper is reversed.
+- The damage to areas where the paper has been eaten can be filled with liquid paper pulp and any staining to the paper is reversed.

 Works on Paper